5 Ways to Romanticise Your Life & feel like your in a movie

 1. Curate a Morning Ritual

 One way to romanticise your life would be to start your day with intention.
 This could be by lighting a candle, taking time to make an aesthetic coffee.
-Perhaps journaling for 5 minutes, think about how you want your day to go, start your day like the movie you want to be in.
+Perhaps journaling for five minutes, think about how you want your day to go, and start your day like the movie you want to be in.
+Are you waking up ready to be courageous like Merida from Brave or being truly pink and self-assured like Elle Woods from Legally Blonde?
+This ritual is what is going to charge you for the day.

 2. Dress for the Mood You Want